amutaya/easyrbi/README.md

     gauge sites for a specified period.
 2.  rbi\_df() returns calculated RBI values for given USGS sites for a specified period.
-3. The trendAnalysis() function perform the MannKendall and sens.slope analysis on a data frame with annual Richards-Baker Flashiness Index (RBI) values.
+3. The trends() function has the ability to return a data frame containing Mann-Kendall and sens.slope summary statistics for a custom number of sites specified by the user.
-4. The trends() function then maps these summary statistics into a one data frame, adds an additional column with the site numbers and removes the summary statistics row for the year variable.
-The trends() function has the ability to return a data frame containing of length 301 which summary statistics for all 301 sites or a custom number of sites specified by the user.
+4.  dam\_removal() retrieves dam removal data from the USGS Gages II website for any number of given gauge station numbers.

 ## Installation